make-all/tuya-local/custom_components/tuya_local/devices/README.md

 //Optional.//

-For some entity types, a `class` can be set, for example `switch` entities can have a class of `outlet`.
+For some entity types, a device `class` can be set, for example `switch` entities can have a class of `outlet`.
 This may slightly alter the UI behaviour.
+For most entities, it will alter the default icon, and for binary sensors also the state that off and on values translate to in the UI.

+### `category`

+//Optional.//

+This specifies the `entity category` of the entity.
+Entities can be categorized as `config` or `diagnostic` to restrict where they appear automatically in Home Assistant.

 ### `dps`